-Kopan the Tibetan Buddhist monastery situated in the hillock behind the Bouddhanath Stupa.
+Kopan the Tibetan Buddhist monastery situated on the hillock behind the Bouddhanath Stupa.
 Located at the top of Kopan Hill, the Kopan Monastery, and Tibetan Buddhist home with over 300 monks.
 Dominated by a magnificent Bodhi tree, it was once the home of the astrologer to the king of Nepal.
-The Kopan Monastery also offers panoramic view of the town of Boudha below and the spectacular Himalayan mountain range.
+The Kopan Monastery also offers a panoramic view of the town of Boudha below and the spectacular Himalayan mountain range.
 More than hundreds of visitors come to visit here yearly from around the world.

 4. Namoduddha Monastery